graze/queue/README.md

 ## Documentation
 Queue operations center around lists of Message objects.
-Whether you're sending one or muliple Messages, it's always an array.
+Whether you're sending one or multiple Messages, it's always an array.
 Workers work only on one Message object at a time, whether a list of one or multiple is received from the queue.
 ```php
 <?php